Simultaneous Decoding of Classical Coset Codes over 3-User Quantum Interference Channel : New Achievable Rate Regions: Simultaneous Decoding of Coset Codes Over The CQIC

-To analyze the four user CQMAC, we adopt Sen's \cite{202103SAD_Sen} technique of \textit{tilting, smoothing, and augmentation}.
+To analyze the $4-$user CQMAC, we adopt Sen's \cite{202103SAD_Sen} technique of \textit{tilting, smoothing, and augmentation}.
 In this setting, there are $15=2^4-1$ possible error events, each corresponding to a different subspace, and these subspaces can overlap in a nontrivial way.
 Sen's \cite{202103SAD_Sen} idea is to enlarge the space so that we can tilt each error subspace in an orthogonal direction and increase their separation.
-We also augment the space to ensure the smoothness property of the states obtained by averaging.

-Following this approach, we define $14=(2^4-1)-1$ tilting maps, one for each error subspace except the last, where all four messages $(m_1,m_2,m_3,m_4)$ are wrong and remains untilted.
-We also define an additional tilting map for the quantum state itself, which tilts the state slightly in all directions.
-This tilting map should be chosen carefully so that the tilted state remains close to the original state in $\mathbb{L}_1$ norm and satisfies the required smoothing properties, that is, the difference between the average of the original state and the average of the tilted state\footnote{When we say `average of $\cdots$' we mean the expectation of the tilted state over the random codebook.} is small.
+We also augment the space to ensure the smoothing property of the states obtained by averaging.
+Following this approach, we define $14=(2^4-1)-1$ tilting maps, one for each error subspace except the last, where all four messages $(m_1,m_2,m_3,m_4)$ are wrong and remain untilted.
 In what follows, we present this approach in detail.
 First, we define the new enlarged and augmented space.
 Next, we define the tilting maps.
-Then, we define the tilted state and we state how close it remains to the original state.
-Finally, we describe the tilted subspace and construct the final POVM, which can simultaneously decode all messages.

-For convenience, Table \ref{Tab:3CQICNotation} summarizes the notation for the auxiliary spaces, tilting maps, and projectors used in the construction of the simultaneous decoding POVM.
+For convenience, Table \ref{Tab:3CQICNotation} summarizes the notation for the auxiliary spaces, tilting maps, and projectors used in the construction of the simultaneous decoding POVM. \begin{Notation} In the rest of this proof, $S$ \footnote{Throughout the remaining part of the proof, $S \subseteq [4]$ will denote a generic non-empty subset of $\{1,2,3,4\}$.
+We alert the reader to distinguish $S$ from the $S_{ij}$ that appears in the rates (see Fig.~\ref{Fig:FigCodeStructureCQIC(StepI)}).
+The latter quantity always appears with a subscript, while the former never appears with a subscript.} will always refer to a \textbf{non-empty} subset of $[4]$.
+The following objects are defined for non-empty subset of $S$.

-Consider four auxiliary finite sets $\CalD_{i}$ for $i \in [4]$ along with corresponding four auxiliary Hilbert spaces ${\CalD_{i}}$ of dimension $|\CalD_{i}|$ for each $i \in [4]$.\footnote{$\CalD_{i}$ denotes both the finite set and the corresponding auxiliary Hilbert space.
-The specific reference will be clear from context.} Define the extended space $\CalH_{Y}^{e}$ as follows
+\end{Notation} Consider four auxiliary finite sets $\CalD_{i}$ for $i \in [4]$ along with corresponding four auxiliary Hilbert spaces ${\CalD_{i}}$ of dimension $|\CalD_{i}|$ for each $i \in [4]$.\footnote{$\CalD_{i}$ denotes both the finite set and the corresponding auxiliary Hilbert space.
+The specific reference will be clear from context.} Define the extended space $\CalH_{Y}^{e}$ as follows \footnote{Recall that $S \subseteq [4]$ denotes a generic non-empty subset of $\{1,2,3,4\}$.
+We once again alert the reader to distinguish $S$ from the $S_{ij}$ that appears in the rates (see Fig.~\ref{Fig:FigCodeStructureCQIC(StepI)}).
+The latter quantity always appears with a subscript, while the former never appears with a subscript.}